File Extension PDF

-However, unlike printed documents, PDF files can contain links and buttons that can be clicked, form fields, video and audio, and even programming to automate certain processes.
+However, unlike printed documents, these files can contain links and buttons that can be clicked, form fields, video and audio, and even programming to automate certain processes.

-All this type of possibilities of including information or not is what each one of the different variants of the PDF format supposes.
+All this type of possibilities of including information or not is what each one of the different variants of the format supposes.

 Open PDF file

 And yet, it is very likely that, like lots of people in the world, you have some third-party software installed on your computer just for that purpose.

 The most common suspect is Adobe Reader, but when you find out about things like simply using your PDF reader you end up with unwanted Chrome extensions that collect your browsing data, you may start thinking about an alternative.

-But, when it comes to PDF files on your disk or other devices, by default Windows usually asks for a specialized program and there you end up with Adobe Reader or similar.
+But, when it comes to PDF on your disk or other devices, by default Windows usually asks for a specialized program and there you end up with Adobe Reader or similar.

-Find a PDF file on your computer and right click on it.
+Find a .PDF on your computer and right click on it.
 Select the option "Open with" and in the following drop-down menu click on "Choose another application".

 If it still does not appear, go down and select "Search for another application on your computer".
 If you want to open all your PDFs with Chrome, surely this will be the way you will have to go.

 Now navigate to the path of your computer where the browser you want to use is installed.
-In the case of Chrome, the .exe file is located in C: \ Program Files (x86) \ Google \ Chrome \ Application.
+In the case of Chrome, the .exe is located in C: \ Program Files (x86) \ Google \ Chrome \ Application.
 Select the executable and then click on "Open".

-Finally, make sure to check the box "Always use this application to open the .pdf files" so you only have to double click on a PDF from now on to open with the browser.
+Finally, make sure to check the box "Always use this application to open the .pdf " so you only have to double click on the icon from now on to open with the browser.

 You cannot do any type of editing.
 For that if you need a specialized tool.
-Adobe Reader also does not let you edit anything, it only serves to see, the PDF editor is a payment program
+Adobe Reader also does not let you edit anything, it only serves to see, the editor is a payment program.

-The PDFx format is the standard format for printing on paper.
+This format is the standard format for printing on paper.
 This is a vital point.
 It is a format that is designed to reproduce on paper and all the information it contains is necessary and essential for it.

 No surprises If there is a problem in the execution of the format, it will notify us so that we correct the corresponding errors.

 On the other hand, and this is the most important difference in relation to the 'High quality printing' format, it eliminates all the extra elements that are left over and are not necessary for reproduction.
 Let's give examples:

 If we have cut the image with a 'paste inside', the whole image - even if only a part is displayed - will be exported next to the PDF.

-With the PDFx this does not happen.
+With this format this does not happen.
 The export will eliminate the unnecessary information, reduce the images with extra resolution and eliminate everything that is not necessary for the reproduction in a printing press, such as metadata, links, video, sound ...

 That is the reason why sometimes a document in 'High Quality' occupies many megabytes and yet.

-When we export from Illustrator or InDesign we have PDFx-1, PDFx-3, PDFx-4.
+When we export from Illustrator or InDesign we have .PDFx-1, .x-3, .x-4.
 Their differences are minimal, but they can be fundamental.

-PDFx-3 is designed for hybrid formats.
+x-3 is designed for hybrid formats.
 Therefore, it includes color information in both CMYK and RGB, since sometimes we are interested in keeping the original info in RGB in case that same document will be displayed online or distributed digitally.

-PDFx-4 allows all the above and also transparencies and layers of information.
+x-4 allows all the above and also transparencies and layers of information.